teknohog/bittools/README.txt

 wallets (deleting the source wallet afterwards).
 However, the import side is easy to control by editing the keyfile.

-Why merge wallets instead of simply sending BTC?
+Why merge wallets instead of simply sending coins?

 * Avoid transaction fees
 * Keep the receiving addresses alive